 Stuff the Bus

-United Way holds successful school supply drive for fourth year
+United Way holds successful school supply drive for fifth year

-Because students' supply needs don't end when school begins, Stuff the Bus will be continued through October.
+Because students' supply needs don't end when school begins, Stuff the Bus is always continued through October 31 every year.
 Lists for needed supplies by grade level can be found on the websites of individual Hamilton County public schools.
 You may also donate dollars to United Way for the purchase of school supplies.
 Any amount is welcome and all donations are tax deductible.

 For more information, go to www.LiveUnitedChattanooga.org, call 423-752-0300, or email firstname.lastname@example.org.

 * Hamilton County Department of Education, 2012 Report Card—55.4% of students are classified as economically disadvantaged as defined by the following: “The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools, and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches each school day.
 Eligibility requirements are linked to federal poverty guidelines with those below 130% of the poverty status eligible for free lunch and those families at less than 185% eligible for reduced price lunch.
 Student eligibility for free or reduced lunch is a measure of family income below 185% the poverty threshold.”

 ** The 2013 NSSEA Retail Market Awareness Study